Guide to Mindful Eating and Cooking: Timely for the Holidays

 Peake methodically addresses this and gives you a thorough answer.
 She pulls guidelines from Chef Chad Luethje's book, "“Mindful Eating” (Hay House 2012) to give you a substantial lift into a world where you create a mindful kitchen so you can cook mindfully and then eat mindfully.
 What a feat!

-She shows you how to de-clutter your kitchen and make it ready for mindful cooking.
+De-clutter your kitchen and make it ready for mindful cooking.

 - Get rid of the processed and refined foods.